Botcopy/docs/docs/responses/google-assistant.md

 # Google Assistant (Deprecated)

-> **Deprecated:** Google Assistant Conversational Actions were sunsetted from Dialogflow ES on June 13, 2023.
+!> **Deprecated:** Google Assistant Conversational Actions were sunsetted from Dialogflow ES on June 13, 2023.
 This integration is no longer available.
 For details, see [Conversational Actions sunset](https://developers.google.com/assistant/ca-sunset).
 For building rich chat experiences going forward, use [Botcopy Custom Payloads](/responses/botcopy-custom-payloads).

 Dialogflow ES previously supported rich response types out-of-the-box with **Google Assistant**.
-This section is a reference for each response type.
+This section is preserved as a reference only.

 We've also included an example of using each response type in the **Fulfillment** inline editor or a webhook.
 Each example will be using the `actions-on-google` package by declaring `agent.conv()` before the response.
 Each response type must be imported.